Stavros Niarchos Foundation Library

-The Stavros Niarchos Foundation Library (SNFL), popularly known as the Mid-Manhattan Library, is a branch of the New York Public Library (NYPL) at the southeast corner of 40th Street and Fifth Avenue in the Midtown Manhattan neighborhood of New York City.
+The Stavros Niarchos Foundation Library (SNFL), formerly known as the Mid-Manhattan Library, is a branch of the New York Public Library (NYPL) at the southeast corner of 40th Street and Fifth Avenue in the Midtown Manhattan neighborhood of New York City.
 It is diagonally across from the NYPL's Main Branch and Bryant Park to the northwest.
 The Stavros Niarchos Foundation Library has space for 400,000 volumes across a basement and seven above-ground stories.
 Its design includes 11000 ft2 of event space and 1,500 seats for library users.

 The Mid-Manhattan Library opened in 1970 to house the circulating collection formerly located in the NYPL's Main Branch.
 The branch moved to its current building, a former Arnold Constable & Company department store, in 1981.
 After a failed attempt to close the Mid-Manhattan Library in the 2010s, the NYPL announced a major renovation of the branch in 2014.
 Between 2017 and 2020, the branch was closed for renovations funded by the Stavros Niarchos Foundation, and the library was renamed after the foundation.

 Description

 The Stavros Niarchos Foundation Library (SNFL) is a circulating library of the New York Public Library (NYPL) system.
 It is housed in the former Arnold Constable & Company department store building at 455 Fifth Avenue, on the southeast corner of Fifth Avenue and 40th Street, in Midtown Manhattan, New York City.
-The site of the building was acquired by Arnold Constable in 1914, and the department store had opened in November 1915.
-T. Joseph Bartley had designed the department store.
+Arnold Constable acquired the site in 1914 and hired T. Joseph Bartley to design a department store there, which opened in November 1915.

 Diagonally across from the building to the northwest are the New York Public Library Main Branch and Bryant Park.
 452 Fifth Avenue is across Fifth Avenue to the west while 461 Fifth Avenue is across 40th Street to the north.
 10 East 40th Street, where part of the Mid-Manhattan Library was housed in the 1970s, is immediately adjacent to the east.